hhhhhhhh1233/EvolvingCreatures/README.md

 ## vcpkg installation
 First make sure to install vcpkg, if you don't have it first make sure you're in your home directory then run the below based on your system

+> [!NOTE]
+> The project files expect vcpkg to be installed in the __home directory__, if you want it to be somewhere else edit line 11 and line 22 in [root CMakeLists.txt](./CMakeLists.txt) to point to your vcpkg directory and PhysX.

 ### Windows

 ```console